zhipeixu/FakeShield/README.md

 ## 🛠️ Requirements and Installation

+> **Note**: If you want to reproduce the results from our paper, please prioritize using the Docker image to set up the environment.
+For more details, see this [issue](https://github.com/zhipeixu/FakeShield/issues/20).

+### Installation via Pip

-Ensure your environment meets the following requirements:
+1. Ensure your environment meets the following requirements:
     - Python == 3.9
     - Pytorch == 1.13.0
     - CUDA Version == 11.6

-### Installation

-1. Clone the repository:
+2. Clone the repository:
     ```bash
     git clone https://github.com/zhipeixu/FakeShield.git
     cd FakeShield
     ```
-2. Install dependencies:
+3. Install dependencies:
     ```bash
     apt update && apt install git
     pip install -r requirements.txt